Get In Shape And Get Your Portfolio Growing With Nautilus

 There are 8 analysts covering Nautilus with 4 recommending a buy and the other 4 with neutral ratings.
 The average target price is $23.42.

-The market is providing an opportunity that will be short-lived based on one analyst's rating change and even his 1 year price target is well above the current share price.
+The market is providing an opportunity that will be short-lived based on one analyst's rating change and even his 1-year price target is well above the current share price.

 Screening for Nautilus